nexcess/magento-turpentine/README.md

     Management and the automatic cache flushes on product/category saves.
     * *Cache warming*: Due to the missing flush events, no URLs are ever added to the warming URL queue.
+  * Anonymous blocks are not able to be hole-punched.
+For CMS pages, it is recommended that you include the block in the page's layout updates XML and give it a name, then it can have an ESI policy like normal

 ## Known Issues